mudiman/todo-mern-dt/README.md

 ## Usage

-To run client. cd src/client and then npm start
+To run client. cd src/client and then yarn start
-To run server. cd src/server and then npm start
+To run server. cd src/server and then yarn start

 <p align="right">(<a href="#top">back to top</a>)</p>